w4bo/AA2425-unibo-mldm/slides/cs-vocalization.md

 # Data volume and cost

-- Since business data are sensitive, they are stored in private repositories (such as data warehouses) unknown to LLMs during their training.
+- Since business data are sensitive, they are stored in private repositories (such as data warehouses) unknown to LLMs
 - To feed data to an LLM, the main possibility is to use the prompt.
-    -  Depending on the specific model, prompts have limits in the number of tokens shared between input and answer, with different models [having different limits (as of 2024-06)](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)
+    - Depending on the LLM, prompts [have limits in the \#tokens(as of 2024-06)](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) composing input and answer
-    - Pricing: the [OpenAI price calculator in Microsoft Azure (as of 2024-06)](https://azure.microsoft.com/en-us/pricing/calculator/?service=openai-service) estimates that using GPT-4-32K costs around \$0.06 per $10^3$ input tokens and \$0.12 per $10^3$ output tokens, where 1000 tokens correspond to almost 750 words.
+    - The [OpenAI price calculator in Microsoft Azure (as of 2024-06)](https://azure.microsoft.com/en-us/pricing/calculator/?service=openai-service) estimates that using GPT-4-32K costs around \$0.06 per $10^3$ input tokens and \$0.12 per $10^3$ output tokens, where 1000 tokens correspond to almost 750 words.
       - Prompting a table with $10^5$ tuples (if feasible) could easily cost several dollars per execution.
 - LLMs now allow users to attach files to the prompt, and some LLM-based applications can even extract succinct summaries from these files and use them in place of the whole file content.
     - This can overcome the limits and cost of tokens.